 The Goodyear welt process (invented by Charles Goodyear Jr. and much loved here in England) is a machine-based alternative to the traditional hand-welted method (c.
 1500) for the manufacture of shoes, allowing them to be re-soled repeatedly.

 Despite the invention of vulcanisation and rubber soled shoes in the late 19th century, it is baffling to think that these welted processes have remained virtually unchanged still today despite their rigid structure and weight.

-In creating Ramm footwear, we set out to bridge these two ideas: Comfort and Tradition.
+In creating Martel+Ram, we set out to bridge these two ideas: comfort and tradition.
 We want to solve this problem of our love of traditional tailoring and our bodies need for comfort.